- Solonge L. Robinson, Author -

 Aquabah Gonney-Buckner, a true indie artist, began drawing and creating as a child.
 While in college at Delaware State University, she was inspired by her first Art Professor, Lori Crawford, to minor in General Art and continue pushing her boundaries as an artist.
 Over the years, Aquabah has incorporated her love of art exploration in all areas of her life using her typical medium, oil on canvas.

 Using art as a vehicle for expression has always been a part of Aquabah’ s curriculum of change.
-As the Principal of Leslie Lewis School of Excellence in Chicago, IL, Aquabah uses art as a way to teach the importance of art integration into public schools.
-Today, Aquabah enjoys traveling the world with her loving and supportive husband, Preston, gathering influences from different cultures to bring back to those she loves, including her adorable dog, Scooter.
+As a former Assistant Principal and Principal in Chicago, IL, and current consultant with the Academy of Urban School Leadership (AUSL) network in Chicago, Aquabah continues to use art as a way to teach the importance of art integration into public schools.
+Today, Aquabah enjoys traveling the world with her loving and supportive husband, Preston, gathering influences from different cultures to bring back to those she loves, including her son and daughter.